memoryInject/github-profile-full-stack/README.md

   npm install -g ts-node typescript
 ```

+Also make sure to install redis. **(No need to install these if running under Docker)**

 ### Development
+There are two ways to run this project
+ - Run locally
+ - Run with docker

-#### Local (without Docker, if running docker skip this part)
+### Run Locally (without Docker, if running docker skip this part)
+Make sure redis is running.

-After all the environment setup, go to frontend directory and install npm packages.
+After all the environment setup, go to the frontend directory and install npm packages.
 ```bash
   cd frontend
   npm install
 ```
-Then go to backend directory and install npm packages
+Then go to the backend directory and install npm packages
 ```bash
   cd backend
   npm install